-SEATTLE — More than 800 women die every day from preventable pregnancy-related causes, and 99 percent of those deaths occur in developing countries.
+SEATTLE — More than 800 women die every day from preventable pregnancy-related causes, and 99 percent occur in developing countries.
 Childbirth and pregnancy-related problems are the main cause of death among women in Myanmar, mostly because women are not able to reach emergency care in time.
-Myanmar has one of the highest maternal death rates in its region, with 282 deaths per 100,000 births, which is about eight deaths each day.
+Myanmar has one of the highest maternal death rates in its region, with 282 deaths per 100,000 births, or about eight deaths each day.
 Proper medical care before, during and after childbirth is crucial to women’s health in developing countries.
 That’s why Dashi Hkwan Nu opened the Central Midwifery School in Yangon to reduce the maternal mortality rate in Myanmar.

 Two-hundred students attend the midwifery school before going to clinics in rural areas to improve infrastructure and medical facilities.
 Nu, head of the school, says “the role of midwives is very important because two-thirds of our country is in rural areas.
 [Midwives] are not only working on healthcare, but also documenting and compiling data for the country.”

 Myanmar’s healthcare system is crumbling after decades of military rule.
 The military junta took funds from public services like healthcare to fund the army.
 But Myanmar just elected its first civilian leader, Aung San Suu Kyi, who wants to reform health and education and provide public transportation to the people of Yangon.
 This series of social reforms will allow women to get the healthcare they need and encourage others around the world to improve women’s health in developing countries.

 Nu and her students have experienced some resistance because of the long-standing tradition of birth attendants in Myanmar.
 But, birth attendants are not trained in emergency situations, so the country is in dire need of trained professionals.